spluta/RTNeural_Plugin/README.md

 make
 ```

-for a mac universal build you have to build the library universal as well:
+for a mac universal build you have to build the library universal as well. change the 3rd line to the following:
 ```
-mkdir build
-cd build
 cmake -DCMAKE_BUILD_TYPE=Release -DBUILD_TESTING=FALSE -DCMAKE_OSX_ARCHITECTURES='arm64;x86_64' ..
-make
 ```

-This may throw an error, but as long as the libsamplerate.a file is in the build/src directory, it has built.
+This may throw an error, but as long as the libsamplerate.a file is in the build/src directory, it has been built.

-4. Build the Plugin (from the RTNeural main directory):
+3. Build the SuperCollider Plugin:

+To build the SC Plugin, you will need the SC source code downloaded to your computer.
+Get this from supercollider.github.io

+from inside the RTNeural_SC subdirectory:
 ```
 mkdir build
 cd build
-cmake -DCMAKE_BUILD_TYPE=Release -DSC_PATH=<PATH TO SC SOURCE> ..
+cmake -DCMAKE_BUILD_TYPE=Release -DSC_PATH=<PATH TO SuperCollider SOURCE directory> ..
 cmake --build . --config Release
 ```